BEng (Hons) Aerospace Engineering

 Typical IB offer | 120–128 UCAS points from a minimum of two HL subjects at grade 4 or above to include HL Mathematics and Physics |

-Typical BTEC offer | DDM Mandatory subjects: Extended Diploma in Engineering, to include distinction in Further Mathematics |
+Typical BTEC offer | DDM Mandatory subjects: Extended Diploma in Engineering (DDM) to include Distinction in a Mathematics unit. |

 Accepted T Levels | None |